British Antarctic Survey: South Georgia

-Both South Georgia bases are manned throughout the year.
+Both South Georgia bases are staffed throughout the year.

 Other sites

 The headquarters of the BAS are in the university city of Cambridge, on Madingley Road.
 This facility provides offices, laboratories and workshops to support the scientific and logistic activities in the Antarctic.

 The BAS also operates the Ny-Ålesund Research Station on behalf of the NERC.
 This is an Arctic research base located at Ny-Ålesund on the Norwegian island of Spitsbergen.

 Equipment

 Ships

 As of 2021, the Survey operates one ship, the RRS Sir David Attenborough, for support of Arctic and Antarctic research operations, and other logistical work.
-It replaced RRS James Clark Ross and RRS Ernest Shackleton, which was sold in 2021 and returned to its owners in 2019, respectively.
+It replaced RRS James Clark Ross and RRS Ernest Shackleton, which were sold in 2021 and returned to its owners in 2019, respectively.
 Originally, the Admiralty provided the FIDS with ship support.
 In 1947 the Survey purchased their first vessel, which was named MV John Biscoe, and in 1953 the same ship was granted Royal Research Ship status.
 Since then the Survey has owned and chartered several vessels.

 Vessels depart from the United Kingdom in September or October of each year and return to the United Kingdom in the following May or June.
 Vessels undergo refit and drydock during the Antarctic winter, but are also used elsewhere during this period.

 The civilian ships operated by the BAS are complemented by the capabilities of the Royal Navy's ice patrol vessel that operates in the same waters.
 Until 2008 this was HMS Endurance, a Class 1A1 icebreaker.
 Endurance's two Lynx helicopters enabled BAS staff to get to remote field sites that BAS aircraft could not access.
 However, a catastrophic flooding accident left Endurance badly damaged, with a replacement only being procured in 2011.
 This ship, HMS Protector, first deployed to the Antarctic in November 2011.